 When you’re planning to spend all day at the beach with your baby or toddler, bring along a beach tent so your child can nap or play without baking in the sun.
 There are so many options nowadays for beach shelters, and you’ll benefit from choosing the right one in advance.
-The main things to consider when selecting a beach tent for your baby or toddler are size, material and ease of use.

-Size: Your beach tent can be solely for your baby or toddler, like the Schylling Infant UV Play Shade.
+Your beach tent can be solely for your baby or toddler, like the Schylling Infant UV Play Shade.
 If you’d like your child to nap while at the beach, or you have two children that will play together in the tent, this size is right for you.
 This one is UV-coated (more on that later) and has a bottom, so you can store your diaper bag with your baby.

 A bigger tent can accommodate the whole family, including chairs.
 I think a lot of people have the Shade Shack Instant Pop Up Family Beach Tent at our beach in Carlsbad, CA because it has no bottom and pops up easily.
 Families with several small children will like that the kids can play under it in the sand.
 If you want a beach tent that you can stand up in, it might be better to use an E-Z UP Sierra II or a multi-purpose tent made for camping/sports.

-Material: Most beach tents have UPF protection, meaning that the fabric is coated or weaved a special way to block out some of the sun’s rays.
+Most beach tents have UPF protection, meaning that the fabric is coated or weaved a special way to block out some of the sun’s rays.
 This can be a great help when the sun is high overhead, as the coating is usually on top of the tent.
 The sides may be unprotected, which allows for better ventilation but won’t keep your child out of the sun in the morning or afternoon.
 In this case, you might consider the ezShade, a UPF-protected sun shade that quickly attaches to the best beach umbrella for your family and can be moved easily when the sun changes positions.

 When you’re picking a beach tent, be realistic about what your family does at the beach.
 If you know your child will not nap unless blocked out from the world, choose a small enclosed tent.
 Your older children want to build sandcastles all day?
 Get a tent without a bottom.
 Whatever your family’s beach style, there is a beach tent for you.